miekg/redis/README.md

 * **TTL** max TTL in seconds.
 If not specified, the maximum TTL will be used, which is 3600 for noerror responses and 1800 for denial of existence ones.
-    Setting a TTL of 300: `cache 300` would cache records up to 300 seconds.
+    Setting a TTL of 300: `redis 300` would cache records up to 300 seconds.
 * **ZONES** zones it should cache for.
 If empty, the zones from the configuration block are used.

-Each element in the cache is cached according to its TTL (with **TTL** as the max).
+Each element in the Redis cache is cached according to its TTL (with **TTL** as the max).
 For the negative cache, the SOA's MinTTL value is used.
-A TTL of zero is not allowed.

 If you want more control: